Testing code#

 for each test function would significantly increase the time it takes to run all of the tests.

-With a session level scope, the function is called once for the whole testing session
+With a session level scope, you call the function once for the whole testing session

 Reusing the same SparkSession